 Catalog Advanced Search

-Mitigation and identification of aggregation and nonspecific reactivity interference in high-throughput screeningContains 2 Component(s) Includes a Live Event on 06/07/2018 at 12:00 PM (EDT)
+Mitigation and identification of aggregation and nonspecific reactivity interference in high-throughput screeningContains 2 Component(s) Recorded On: 06/07/2018

 Compound-mediated assay interference and bioassay promiscuity are significant burdens in drug and chemical probe discovery.
 Pursuing artifacts or poorly tractable, nonselective chemical matter from real and virtual high-throughput screening (HTS) can waste significant scientific resources and can lead to tenuous scientific conclusions when used in subsequent studies.